Science at UM [S03-ep07]: Understanding Oenology

-So wine is on our menu today.
-Whether red, white, or rosé, sparkling or fortified, natural or mysterious like veil wine, we drink it down to the dregs.
+So wine is on today’s menu.
+Whether it’s red, white, or rosé; sparkling or mulled; natural or as mysterious as “wine of the veil,” we drink it down to the last drop.

-But when did this love affair between humans and vines begin?
-The earliest traces of wild grape seeds date back more than 50 million years, but it wasn't until 11,000 BC that the Stone Age gave rise to viticulture in the Caucasus and the Fertile Crescent.
+But when exactly did this love affair between humans and the vine begin?
+The earliest traces of wild grape seeds date back more than 50 million years, but it wasn’t until 11,000 BCE that viticulture emerged during the Stone Age in the Caucasus and the Fertile Crescent.

-Since then, this beverage has continued to occupy our bodies and minds.
-It can be found in numerous myths and legends all over the world.
-In the West, it was Noah who planted the first vineyard, while a little further east, it was Gilgamesh.
-Wherever it takes root, the vine and wine are attributes of wisdom, spirituality, and even divinity.
-Wine is also often associated with blood, as in Christianity or among the Egyptians, where it is the blood of giants.
-Of course, it is also a source of trouble and danger, an ambivalence that defines Dionysus and the bacchanalia of his Roman counterpart and justifies its prohibition in Islam.
-In medicine, in 460 BC, Hippocrates recommended its "limited but beneficial" use, a debate that we are still engaged in 2,500 years later.
+Since then, this beverage has never ceased to captivate our minds and bodies.
+It features in countless myths and legends across the globe.
+In the West, it was Noah who planted the first vine; a little further east, it was Gilgamesh.
+Wherever it takes root, the vine and wine are symbols of wisdom, spirituality, and even divinity.
+Wine is also often associated with blood, as in Christianity or among the Egyptians, where it is considered the blood of giants.
+It is, of course, also a source of trouble and danger—an ambivalence that defines Dionysus and the Bacchanalia of his Roman counterpart, and which justifies its prohibition in Islam.
+On the medical front, in 460 BCE Hippocrates recommended its “limited but beneficial” use—a debate we have still not resolved 2,500 years later.

-So, to make you experts on the subject at your next Christmas dinner, we are welcoming a biologist today.
+So, to help you become experts on the subject at your next Christmas dinner, we’re joined today by a biologist.
 Fabienne Remize is a specialist in wine microorganisms and heads the UMR Sciences for Oenology.
-Together with her colleague from the SPO, Véronique Cheynier, she has co-authored a book for the general public entitled Le Vin: 60 clés pour comprendre l'œnologie (Wine: 60 keys to understanding o enology), published by Quae.
+Together with her colleague from the SPO, Véronique Cheynier, she has co-authored a book for the general public titled *Le Vin: 60 Keys to Understanding Oenology*, published by Quae.

 Learn more:

-In the second part of the program, we continue our exploration of the Mediterranean Coastal Environment Station, this time discovering the marine resources department with its manager, Hadrien Blayac, a biologist.
+In the second half of the program, we continue our tour of the Mediterranean Coastal Environment Station, and this time we’ll explore the Marine Operations Department with its manager, Hadrien Blayac, a biological technician.

 Co-production: Divergence FM / University of Montpellier